A - At oil temperature 25°C

 B - At a temperature of 80°C

 3. Start the engine and let it idle.
-Depress the brake pedal and carefully move the selector from position P to position 1, then back to P.
+Press the brake pedal and carefully move the selector from position P to position 1, then back to P.

-4. The dipstick for measuring the fluid level is located at the rear of the gearbox.
+4. The fluid level dipstick is located at the rear of the gearbox.
 Before removing the dipstick, thoroughly wipe the area around it.
-The ingress of dirt into the box is unacceptable.
+Dirt must not get inside the gearbox.

-5. Remove the dipstick and use a rag to remove all traces of fluid from it.
-Replace the dipstick and remove it again.
-The fluid level must be between the marks on the dipstick.
-To add or suck out the AT oil, remove the red retainer 93a and remove the cover 93.
+5. Remove the dipstick and wipe off any traces of fluid with a rag.
+Put the dipstick back in place and remove it again.
+The fluid level should be between the marks on the dipstick.
+To add or suck out AT oil, remove red retainer 93a and remove cover 93.

-Note.
-If you measure the level with a cold power unit, the result will be lower than the real one.
-Be sure to check the level on a warm engine, as exceeding the maximum allowable fluid level can lead to box failure.
+Note: If you measure the level when the engine is cold, the result will be lower than the real one.
+Be sure to check the level when the engine is warm, since exceeding the maximum permissible fluid level can lead to failure of the gearbox.

-6. Liquid filling is carried out through the well of the measuring probe.
-Do not allow dirt to enter the inside of the box.
-Add only fresh liquid and only through a funnel (preferably with a filter).
+6. Fill the fluid through the dipstick well.
+Do not allow dirt to get inside the box.
+Add only fresh fluid and only through the funnel (preferably with a filter).

 7. Add liquid in small portions, constantly checking the level.